Siege of Tunis (Mercenary War): Siege

-Hamilcar then travelled to the northern camp with the ten rebel leaders captured at the Saw.
+Having established a close siege of Tunis and the rebel camp, Hamilcar travelled from his base at the Carthaginians' southern camp to their northern camp with the ten rebel leaders captured at the Saw.
 There they were tortured and mutilated in a similar way to the 700 Carthaginian prisoners and their bodies crucified to the south of the camp, in clear sight of the rebels' camp.
-Observers were encouraged to travel from Carthage to view the bodies, a concrete sign of the successes of their generals.
-Hamilcar, satisfied that the constant sight of their dead leaders would complete the demoralisation of the rebels, returned to his camp to the south.
+Observers were encouraged to travel from Carthage to view the bodies as a concrete sign of the successes of their generals.
+Hamilcar, satisfied that the constant sight of their dead leaders would complete the demoralisation of the rebels, returned to the southern camp.

 Instead, the reminder that they would receive no mercy from the Carthaginians steeled the rebels for desperate measures.
-Hamilcar kept his force at a high state of readiness, in case of a rebel assault.
-Hannibal was more confident and laxer in ensuring that his men were effective in their patrols and sentry duties.
+Hamilcar kept his force at a high state of readiness, in case of a rebel assault, but Hannibal was more confident and laxer in ensuring that his men were effective in their patrols and sentry duties.
 Observing this, Mathos determined to strike north in an attempt to break the siege.
 He organised a large-scale night attack.
-Although only a part of the rebel army participated, it surprised the Carthaginians and their northern camp was overrun.
-They suffered heavy casualties in dead and captured and lost all of their baggage and most of their troops' personal equipment.
-In addition, Hannibal and a delegation of 30 Carthaginian notables who were visiting the army were captured.
+Although only a part of the rebel army participated, it surprised the Carthaginians and their northern camp was captured.
+Its occupants had little opportunity to don their armour and organise into units before being overrun by the rebels' assault.
+The Carthaginians suffered heavy casualties in dead and captured and lost all of their baggage and most of their troops' weapons, armour and personal equipment.
+Hannibal and a delegation of 30 Carthaginian notables who were visiting the army were captured.

 Mathos removed his colleagues' bodies from their crosses for burial.
 Hannibal and the 30 senior Carthaginians were brutally tortured and then crucified, still breathing; Hannibal was nailed to the cross previously occupied by Spendius.
 They were then killed as part of Spendius's funeral rites.
-When news reached Hamilcar of the attack, he set out to support Hannibal, but returned once he heard that the northern camp had been overrun.
+When news first reached Hamilcar of the attack, he set out to support Hannibal, but returned to his camp once he learned the northern camp had fallen.
 With half of his army lost and no blocking force to the north of the rebel camp his position was untenable.
 He abandoned the siege and withdrew to the north.
 Mathos let him go unmolested, possibly because he was afraid to oppose the Carthaginian elephants in an open battle.